 Daniel Hojniak is a Senior Sustainability and Well-Being consultant.
 He is passionate about engineering solutions that make buildings better places to live and work.
 Daniel was involved in a wide range of international projects including high-end office, retail, residential and industrial developments.
-He is a WELL, LEED and BREEAM Accredited Professional as well as 2019 IWBI Leadership award recipient.
+He is a WELL, LEED and BREEAM Accredited Professional as well as 2021 and 2019 IWBI Leadership award recipient.

 Healthy buildings, cities and you – How to design future living environments

 The pandemic has greatly affected health in general, and the way we live, work and communicate.
 It has raised awareness of the importance of designing cities to promote the health and well-being of the people living in them.
 90% of people’s time on average is spent indoors – by the time you are 80, you will have spent 72 years indoors.
 This report shows how attention to a healthier indoors, a more balanced natural outdoor urban environment and increased physical activity can result in a city that benefits both mental and physical health for its inhabitants.

 In this report experts show that it is possible for cities and buildings to be transformed into systems that can benefit our health.